 Plan Epic Sand Adventures

-Sand Dunes Frontier offers sand rail tours and big buggy tours of the area.
+Sand Dunes Frontier offers sand rail tours and big buggy tours.
 Sand Master Park is the world’s first sand-board park.
 The attraction has beginner and advanced slopes and welcomes all skill levels.
-At the park, guests can take lessons, rent equipment and learn how to sand sculpt.
+At the park, take lessons, rent equipment and learn how to sand sculpt.

 Golfers also feel right at home here.
 Two golf courses in Florence challenge players with long drives and hazards.
 Ocean Dunes Golf Links has 18 holes designed by William Robinson, with the longest a par 5.
 The course features bright emerald greens that wind among natural sand dunes and native plants.

-Florence Golf Links was designed by Rees Jones is a par 72 and also has 18 holes.
-This award-winning course has been featured in Golf Digest among the best places to play in the U.S. At Florence Golf Links, players enjoy coastal views, rolling dunes and blue lakes scattered throughout the greens.
-In addition, both courses house area wildlife and showcase Oregon’s scenic beauty.
+Florence Golf Links, designed by Rees Jones, is a par 72 and has 18 holes.
+This award-winning course has been featured in Golf Digest among the best places to play in the U.S. At Florence Golf Links, enjoy coastal views, rolling dunes and blue lakes scattered throughout the greens.
+In addition, both courses house area wildlife and showcase central Oregon’s scenic beauty.

-Those who want to get up-close to wildlife can also rent kayaks and explore Siltcoos River.
-This attraction sits only 6 miles from Florence and offers a glimpse into sand dunes, rain forest and beaches – all with no currents.
+Those who want to get up-close to wildlife can rent kayaks and explore Siltcoos River.
+This attraction sits only 6 miles from Florence and offers a glimpse into sand dunes, rain forest and beaches.
 Single and double options are available.

-Additionally, Florence provides access to several state parks and natural sites.
+Additionally, Florence provides access to state parks and natural sites.
 Find trails and wildlife at Joaquin Miller State Park, South Siuslaw Jetty, Jessie M. Honeyman Memorial State Park and Darlingtonia State Natural Site.
-For something special, be on the lookout at Darlingtonia.
-It is the only Oregon state park dedicated to protecting a single plant species – the carnivorous cobra lilly, a.k.a.
+For something special, Darlingtonia is the only Oregon state park dedicated to protecting a single plant species – the carnivorous cobra lily, a.k.a.
 Darlingtonia californica.

 Try Horseback Riding

-Visitors of all ages can’t resist horseback riding along Oregon’s coast.
+Visitors can’t resist horseback riding along Oregon’s coast.
 One top-rated option is CandM Stables, which offers six different adventures for beginners, intermediate and advanced riders.